Seventeen, pregnant, and totally alone

 But then she came to San Miguel.

-Our San Miguel Family Centre is a safe and secure community that provides housing and expert support for young families trapped by poverty and homelessness, who might not otherwise be able to stay together.
+San Miguel is a safe and secure community that provides housing and expert support for young families trapped by poverty and homelessness, who might not otherwise be able to stay together.

 Carly will never forget the joy she felt upon arrival at San Miguel.